rheia-framework/RHEIA/docs/sphinx/methods.rst

 Like in NSGA-II, the first step consists of generating a first population of design samples.
 For each design sample in this first population, a full or sparse PCE is constructed for each quantity of interest.
-To illustrate, if the optimization problem consists of two quantities of interest (e.g.\ the efficiency and total cost of a system), then two PCEs are created to quantify the mean and standard deviation for each quantity of interest.
+To illustrate, if the optimization problem consists of two quantities of interest (e.g.\ the efficiency and total cost of a system), then two PCEs are created to estimate the mean and standard deviation for each quantity of interest.
 To quantify the coefficients for each PCE, a set of random samples is generated, based on the distributions of the random parameters.
 These random samples are evaluated in the deterministic model and in the basis functions in the information matrix.
 Out of the coefficients, the mean and standard deviation is derived.
 Note that only one set of training samples is required to generate all the required PCEs for a design sample,